808putnam/qtrade2/docs/wallet_management.md

 The Wallet Management System seamlessly integrates with QTrade's transaction pipeline:

-1. When the Lander module needs to execute a transaction, it requests an Explorer keypair
+1. When the Relayer module needs to execute a transaction, it requests an Explorer keypair
 2. The Key Manager provides an available Explorer keypair from the pool
-3. The Lander uses this keypair to sign and submit the transaction
+3. The Relayer uses this keypair to sign and submit the transaction
 4. After transaction completion, the keypair is returned to the Key Manager marked for retirement
 5. The Key Manager recovers funds from the retired keypair and returns them to the Bank pool
 6. The system automatically maintains the Explorer key pool to ensure availability